-Gregg Simpson’s career spans almost six decades, and includes work done in a range of styles, particularly surrealism and abstraction.
-Browse the new work done in the mediums of painting, pastel, ink and mixed media.
+Gregg Simpson’s career spans five decades, and includes work done in a range of styles, particularly surrealism and abstraction.
+Browse the categories of work – Abstracts, Landscapes, Figurations, and Works on Paper done in the mediums of painting, pastel, ink and mixed media.

 Nicole Donnely, a curator in Mexico City, wrote that Simpson’s paintings flux between the solid, rooted world and the ethereal.
 Writer and Surrealist historian, José Pierre, a colleague of André Breton in the Surrealist Group, wrote that Simpson knows how to add pyramids and clouds, geometry and the breeze, the palpable and the impalpable, the visible and the invisible